This blog entry is part 1 in a series on the moral argument. The entries in the series:

 One version of the moral argument is that moral properties like moral wrongness are objective and non-natural, yet these nonphysical moral properties are attached to actions in the physical world (e.g. a man stealing a television having the nonphysical property of moral wrongness).
 An ontological explanation is needed for that, and one could argue that theism is the best ontological explanation.
 For example, moral wrongness being one and the same property as that which God forbids explains why moral wrongness is objective (God’s authority is supreme) and non-natural.

-Another version of the moral argument is what I’ll call “the argument from ontological simplicity.”
-If one has trouble wrapping their head around “non-natural,” one can substitute the claim of objective moral properties being non-natural with objective moral properties being nonphysical, and that will be close enough for our purposes (as the scenario of the scientist above illustrates, it does seem clear that objective moral properties are at least nonphysical).
+Another version of the moral argument is what I’ll call “the argument from moral ontological simplicity.”
+If one has trouble wrapping their head around “non-natural,” one can substitute the claim of objective moral properties being non-natural with objective moral properties being nonphysical, and that will be close enough for our purposes (as the dog-kicker scenario above illustrates, it does seem clear that objective moral properties are at least nonphysical).

-It is a principle of rationality that all else held constant, the simplest explanation is the best and most probable one—call this the principle of simplicity.
-The principle of simplicity includes, among other things, Ockham’s razor (do not multiply explanatory entities beyond necessity), and so all else held constant it is rational to prefer explanations that posit fewer entities.
-So when searching for an ontological explanation for objective morality, and given that moral properties are nonphysical and thus that morality exists as part of the nonphysical realm to at least some degree, it is interesting to note what would happen if we posited just one nonphysical entity to ground morality and tried to find the simplest explanation for it grounding objective moral values and duties.
+It is a principle of rationality that all else held constant, the simplest explanation is the best and most probable one.
+Given that moral properties are nonphysical and thus that morality exists as part of the nonphysical realm to at least some degree, it is interesting to note what would happen if we posited just one nonphysical entity and tried to find the simplest explanation for it grounding objective moral values and duties.

 Does this prove God’s existence with absolute certainty?
-No, but that we can so simply and straightforwardly go from morality’s existence to a God-like entity is notable evidence for theism, especially given (1) Ockham’s razor suggests we not multiply explanatory entities beyond necessity (the argument posits only one explanatory entity); and (2) all other things being equal, the simplest explanation is the best and most probable one (the argument posits the simplest explanation for that explanatory entity grounding morality).
+No, but that we can so simply and straightforwardly go from morality’s existence to a God-like entity is notable evidence for theism.
 Although the above argument doesn’t say that the morality-grounding entity has to be a personal being, the entity being personal does, I think, most intelligibly account for the entity imposing duties upon us and having authority over people.
 If the entity is a personal being, we end up with an eternal, transcendent, metaphysically necessary being who imposes moral duties upon us with supreme and universally binding authority.
 We thus end up with some type of personal supreme being.

-The argument from ontological simplicity is interesting because we start from some basic aspects of objective morality and reason from there to a God-like entity in a very straightforward manner via the principle of simplicity and Ockham’s razor.
+The argument from moral ontological simplicity is interesting because we start from some basic aspects of objective morality and reason from there to a God-like entity in a very straightforward manner.
 While this argument does not prove theism in any rigorous sense, it makes God look like an excellent candidate for grounding objective morality, and I think the argument enhances theism’s plausibility to at least some degree.
 And once the argument is made, I do not think it becomes tenable for the atheist moral objectivist to say, “I don’t need to provide an alternate foundation for objective morality.”
 With a God-like entity being such a simple and straightforward ontological explanation, the atheist moral objectivist owes us an ontological alternative.
 If no better alternative exists, I think theism wins the game of inference to the best explanation in regards to grounding objective morality.

 What about atheism?
 Can it come up with a better ontological explanation?
 In part 2 of the moral argument, my next blog entry, I’ll discuss what I believe to be the best atheist ontological explanation for objective morality.
 I’ll also explain why I think it’s inadequate.